rthor/isjs/README.md

 # is.js

 Check your data against regular expressions or known keywords (see Keyword section).
-Diffrent versions for different platforms are availible.
+Different versions for different platforms are availible.

 Currently these *plugins* are stable:

 - jQuery
 - Vanilla JavaScript (untested)
 - Node.js Module (untested)

+I wrote a really short blog post about the project a while ago, which can be read at [rthor.is/javascript/cross-plugin-javascript-project-isjs](http://rthor.is/javascript/cross-plugin-javascript-project-isjs/). *Note that some code examples are out of date*.

 ## Keywords